It hurts my legs, my lungs, my back, my tits.

 Marketing 101— IN ORDER (“Ready, Aim, Fire!”):

-The new order of entrepreneurs is young, weened on TV and technology, and generally taught to specialize in a very narrow range.
-Unfortunately, opting for A/B testing and keyword tricks over real content—selling benefits fulfilling a desire—and relying on Google Analytics doesn’t actually sell much.
+The new order of entrepreneurs is young, weened on TV, and technology, and generally taught to specialize in a very narrow range.
+Unfortunately, opting for A/B testing, and keyword tricks over real content—selling benefits fulfilling a desire—and relying on Google Analytics doesn’t actually sell much.
 GM recently pulled their ads from Facebook because they didn’t work.
 Well, duh!
-Coders are writing them and then the ads are going out to the world, not a targeted market (which the world is not).
+Coders are writing them, and then the ads are going out to the world, not a targeted market (which the world is not).

 The principles of Marketing may be simple, but motivating people to bend to our will is not easy.
 Beyond the primary building blocks of any campaign, beginning with Productization, at the core of effective Marketing is psychology.
-Online or on Mars, understanding your customer’s and potential customer’s psychology is mandatory if you want the greatest response to your marketing efforts.
+Online, or on Mars, understanding your customer’s and potential customer’s psychology is mandatory if you want the greatest response to your marketing efforts.
 Marketing pros study people, not code, since coding, especially with ever-emerging technologies, is time consuming to learn, and generally requires a different kind of awareness than psychology.
 I’ve yet to meet a web developer who’s demonstrated mastery in marketing.
 Competent at software development means they’re investing their time in technology, not in the study of human behavior.

-While most of my work is online now, I tell my clients the digital marketing is not the answer to effective marketing.
-New avenues of selling will arise, and others fade away, but the growth of any business, idea/message, or even activity, like running, is in its benefits, continually filling the desires of its target audience.
+While most of my work is online now, I tell my clients that digital marketing is not the answer to effective marketing.
+New avenues of selling will arise, and others fade away, but the growth of any business, idea/message, or even activity, like running, is in its offering’s benefits, continually filling the desires of its target audience.